 To make a teabag using loose leaf tea, you will need:

 If you're looking for a delicious, relaxing cup of tea, using a tea bag is a great way to get the job done.
 However, you have to take note of a few things when you're trying to make your own tea bag.
-First and foremost, make sure that your loose leaf tea is fresh.
-If it's been sitting around for too long, the flavoring and aroma will dissipate.
+First and foremost, make sure that your loose-leaf tea is fresh.
+If it's been sitting around for too long, the flavor and aroma will dissipate.
 Second, don't overfill your teacup or teapot, resulting in weak tea.
-Finally, avoid leaving your teacup filled with hot water for too long - this can cause the tea to become bitter.
+Finally, avoid leaving your teacup filled with hot water for too long; this can cause the tea to become bitter.

-You can make a teabag out of loose leaf tea and cheesecloth or muslin cloth and baker's twine.
+You can make a teabag out of loose leaf tea, cheesecloth, or muslin cloth and baker's twine.
 First, simply cut the loose leaves.
 Next, bring all the corners of the cheesecloth or muslin cloth together, tie the twine around the top of the cloth to hold the tea leaves, and then put it into the desired cup.
 You may also fold the top before tying the cloth.
-If you don't have a baker's twine, you can use a clean string.
+If you don't have baker's twine, you can use a clean string.
 Then you can tie or use a clean stapler to staple the strings on the newly folded teabag.

-Coffee filters are also a good alternative for muslin or cheesecloth, but make sure it is strong and can hold your loose leaves.
-Some ready-made quality empty teabags are cheaper than coffee filters unless you already have too many strong quality coffee filters at home.
+Coffee filters are also a good alternative to muslin or cheesecloth, but make sure they are strong and can hold your loose leaves.
+Some ready-made, quality empty teabags are cheaper than coffee filters, unless you already have too many strong-quality coffee filters at home.

 How to use teabags to enjoy your tea: